GameLoverNL/intranetv2/README.md

 - 12-09-2023
   - Public service announcements
     - Made the basic display for the announcements.
 It redirects to a page for the specific PSA to show the whole announcement.
 On the display page the maximum content is 256 characters.

+- 21-09-2024
+  - Public service announcements
+    - Restyled the card, it doesn't need another page to read it, 256 characters should be fine.
+You can only see the PSA's in your department (code is commented out, but does work.
+Commented since there is still a db factory / seeder issue)
+  - General
+    - Changed the `.env.example` file to make setting up the project a little easier (e.g. Meilisearch, SQLite)